default-output-block.skip-main

 Bom also said some returned servicemen associations wouldn’t welcome the Māori Battalion veterans because they were Māori.

-He also gave much of his life to the upkeep of Ohinemutu’s Te Papaiouru marae and Tamatekapua meeting house.
+He also gave much of his life to the upkeep of Ōhinemutu’s Te Papaiouru Marae and Tamatekapua meeting house.

 In May this year, Koro Bom, with a delegation from his iwi, went to Monte Cassino to commemorate the 80th anniversary of the battle.